Sidebar Site Navigation

 to demonstrate a superior quality of writing both in terms of mechanics and in developing an argument effectively

-- to be competitive in applying for doctoral programs, public history positions, and other employment that requires focused research and writing skills
+- to be competitive in applying for doctoral programs and other employment that requires focused research and writing skills

 Graduate students in the program benefit from the availability of graduate assistantships that provide teaching experience as well as funding for research and conference travel.
 In conjunction with the College of Arts and Sciences, the International Studies Program, and outside sources, the Department also offers funding for summer research.